Bradley Wiggins: Jiffy-bag scandal

-In December 2016 Sir Dave Brailsford, who ran British Cycling and Team Sky in 2011, informed the Digital, Culture, Media and Sport select committee that the package contained Fluimucil, a brand of legal decongestant, which can be bought at chemists in France without a prescription.
+In December 2016, Sir Dave Brailsford, who ran British Cycling and Team Sky in 2011, informed the Digital, Culture, Media and Sport Select Committee that the package contained Fluimucil, a brand of legal expectorant, available over-the-counter at chemists in France without a prescription.
 Nigel Huddleston MP said it was "extraordinary" that a select committee was required for this simple fact to emerge, and he questioned "the transparency, communication and governance of UK cycling".

 UK Anti-Doping closed its investigation into the package after being unable to find evidence that it contained a banned substance.
 It released a statement which said that its investigation had been hampered by the lack of availability of detailed medical records.
-Parts of the investigation remain open, as Ukad has not yet been able to establish why products containing testosterone were delivered to the national cycling centre.
+Parts of the investigation remain open, as UKAD has not yet been able to establish why products containing testosterone were delivered to the national cycling centre.

 Damian Collins MP, the chairman of the select committee, said that the decision was "not an exoneration of anyone", and that "If Sky and British Cycling had kept proper medical records, this could have been wrapped up a lot sooner.
 It is unacceptable.
 A cloud now hangs over one of our greatest Olympians."

 Wiggins has always denied any wrongdoing on his part, and has described the investigation as a "malicious witch-hunt".

 The Digital, Culture, Media and Sport Committee made two major findings against Wiggins in a report released in March 2018.
 The committee believed Team Sky used the drug triamcinolone to "enhance the performances of riders and not just to treat medical need".
 The committee noted that there is no written evidence to substantiate a claim by Team Sky boss David Brailsford that the "jiffy-bag" contained Fluimucil.
 The committee stated that Team Sky doctor Richard Freeman, who had originally failed to record Wiggins's use of medical products, could no longer confirm that the contents of the bag were Fluimucil.
 It also noted that Freeman was "the only reported source of this information."